LisaHJung/Download--Elasticsearch-and-Kibana-macOS-Linux-Windows-/README.md

 ```
 ![Find ES on Desktop (2)](https://user-images.githubusercontent.com/60980933/99988145-8838ac00-2d6e-11eb-98f1-7c3b34fc82a0.jpg)

-Change into the unzipped Elasticsearch directory.
+Change into the unzipped Elasticsearch directory by running the following command.
 ```
 # In the terminal
 # A new version of Elasticsearch may have been released by the time you download Elasticsearch.